Chuck Klosterman: Career

-In 2012, Klosterman appeared in the documentary Shut Up and Play the Hits about musical group LCD Soundsystem; Klosterman's extended interview with the group's frontman James Murphy is woven throughout the film.
+In 2012, Klosterman appeared in the documentary Shut Up and Play the Hits about musical group LCD Soundsystem; Klosterman's extended interview with the group's frontman James Murphy "forms the...backbone of the film".

 His eighth book, titled I Wear the Black Hat, was published in 2013.
 It focuses on the paradox of villainy within a heavily mediated culture.

-In 2015, Klosterman appeared on episodes 6 and 7 of the first season of IFC show Documentary Now! as a music critic for the fictional band "The Blue Jean Committee".
+In 2015, Klosterman appeared on episodes 6 and 7 of the first season of IFC show Documentary Now! as a music critic for the fictional band The Blue Jean Committee.

 His best-selling ninth book, But What If We're Wrong?
 Thinking About the Present As If It Were the Past, was published June 7, 2016.
 It visualizes the contemporary world as it will appear in the future to those who will perceive it as the distant past.

 In 2021, Klosterman appeared on the podcast Storybound, backed by an original Storybound remix with Portico Quartet.

 His 12th book, The Nineties, debuted at No. 2 on The New York Times nonfiction bestseller list on February 27, 2022.